-Progress was made in the building of the independent organisation of the Farmer-Labour Party movement.
+Progress was made in the building of the independent organization of the Farmer-Labor Party movement.
 There was a wide extension of the idea among the masses, particularly in the progressive unions.
-There was a national conference which put forward a draft programme for the Farmer-Labour movement nationally-a fairly satisfactory programme.
-This movement took on the general orientation of a People's Front against Fascism and The same trend was seen within some large organised movements inside the Democratic Party, much as the E.P.I.C. movement in California and the Commonwealth Federation in the State of Washington.
-These movements within the Democratic Party developed along united front lines to include, also, the Left-wing forces.
-The Farmer-Labour Party in Minnesota, with the support of the Communist Party, won a large degree of control of the Statement Government.
-The Progressive Party in Wisconsin won an electoral victory.
-Beginnings of Farmer-Labour Parties were established in Michigan, Iowa and in a few other States, which did not get a large vote, but which established themselves as propaganda centres which began to exert an influence on State politics.
-The Communist Party supported the creation of the American Labour Party in New York; although officially the Communist Party is excluded from it, Communists, representing trade unions, played a role in the mass work of this American Labour Party.
-This growing People's Front movement in various forms helped to bring the trade unions on a national scale, under the leadership of John L. Lewis, to establish a national political organisation-Labour's Non-Partisan League-which was a step forward beyond any political action taken in America by the whole organised Labour movement.
+There was a national conference which put forward a draft program for the Farmer-Labor Party movement nationally-a fairly satisfactory program.
+This movement took on the general orientation of a People's Front against fascism and war.

+The same trend was seen within some large organized movements inside the Democratic Party, such as the EPIC movement in California and the Commonwealth Federation in the State of Washington.
+These movements within the Democratic Party developed along united front lines to include also the Left-wing forces.
+The Farmer-Labor Party in Minnesota, with the support of the Communist Party, won a large degree of control of the state government.
+The Progressive Party of Wisconsin won an electoral victory.
+Beginnings of Farmer-Labor Parties were established in Michigan, Iowa and in a few other states which did not get a large vote, but which established themselves as propaganda centers which began to exert an influence on state politics.

+The Communist Party supported the creation of the American Labor Party in New York; although officially the Communist Party is excluded from it, Communists, representing trade unions, played a role in the mass work of this American Labor Party.
+This growing People's Front movement in various forms helped to bring the trade unions on a national scale, under the leadership of John L. Lewis, to establish a national political organization - Labor's Non-Partisan League-which was a step forward beyond any political action taken in America by the whole organized labor movement.

-The growing organisation and influence of these independent movements was possible in the election campaign, only because it was combined with support for the re-election of Roosevelt.
-If these growing people's organisations had come out against Roosevelt, they would have been wrecked by the wave of mass sentiment which rallied the overwhelming majority of the population to Roosevelt's re-election.
-This fact greatly slowed down the tempo of building a new Farmer-Labour Party.
+The growing organization and influence of these independent movements were possible in the election campaign. only because they were combined with support for the re-election of Roosevelt.
+If these growing people's organizations had come out against Roosevelt, they would have been wrecked by the wave of mass sentiment which rallied the overwhelming majority of the population to Roosevelt's re-election.
+This fact greatly slowed down the tempo of building a new Farmer-Labor Party.
 It held within the Democratic Party large mass movements which, except for the influence of Roosevelt, were on the point of splitting and setting up a new party.
-There was, in fact, a united front with Roosevelt by all these organisations.
+There was in fact a united front with Roosevelt by all these organizations.

-This Roosevelt hegemony over the Farmer-Labour

-Party forces has grown even stronger after the election victory.
-At first the Roosevelt Administration for several months made a big swing to the Right on the current questions of policy that were being dealt with, especially unemployment relief.
+This Roosevelt hegemony over the Farmer-Labor Party forces has grown even stronger after the election victory.
+At first the Roosevelt administration for several months made a big swing to the Right on the current questions of policy that were being dealt with, especially unemployment relief.
 This greatly pleased the reactionaries.
 On this basis they launched what they called the "era of good feeling," a reconciliation of all camps that had been fighting in the elections.
 The worst reactionaries were leading the praise for Roosevelt.
-Hearst discovered that Roosevelt was not an "agent of Moscow," as he had thought a few weeks before, but a modern version of Andrew Jackson.
-During these months, the progressive and labour supporters of Roosevelt were very uneasy and sharply critical.
-But Roosevelt's swing to the Right for the time being came to an end with his proposals, in the beginning of February, for the reorganisation of the Supreme Court.
+Hearst discovered that Roosevelt was not an "agent of Moscow" as he had thought a few weeks before, but a modern version of Andrew Jackson.
+During these months, the progressive and labor supporters of Roosevelt were very uneasy and sharply critical.
+But Roosevelt's swing to the Right for the time being came to an end with his proposals, in the beginning of February, for the reorganization of the Supreme Court.